 The 4.3-m Lowell Discovery Telescope (LDT, known prior to February 2020 as the Discovery Channel Telescope, DCT) is located near Happy Jack, Arizona at an elevation of 2360 m.
 Images of Didymos were obtained from LDT in every apparition from 2015 to 2021 (Table 1).
-In all cases, the Large Monolithic Imager (LMI), which is equipped with a $6k \times 6k$ e2v CCD, was used with a broadband VR filter (covering the wavelengths between about 500 and 700 nm) to maximize signal-to-noise ratio.
+In all cases, the Large Monolithic Imager (LMI), which is equipped with a $6k \times 6k$ e2v CCD, was used with a broadband VR filter to maximize signal-to-noise ratio.
 LMI images a 12.3-arcmin square field-of-view that is sampled at an image scale of 0.12 arcsec/pixel.
-All images were obtained in $3 \times 3$ binning mode resulting in an effective image scale of 0.36 arcsec/pixel.
+All images were obtained in 3×3 binning mode resulting in an effective image scale of 0.36 arcsec/pixel.
+At the start of each night, bias and flat field images (dome and/or twilight) were obtained to reduce our science images using standard methods.
 For all nights except for 2021-03-06, the telescope was tracked at sidereal rates, allowing the asteroid to move through a fixed star field.
 On 2021-03-06 the telescope was tracked at one half the non-sidereal rates so that both stars and asteroid were trailed by the same amount (roughly 1 arcsec).
 Exposure times ranged from 120 to 180 seconds, chosen to minimize trailing based on the non-sidereal motion of the asteroid and local seeing conditions.
 Across all apparitions, any images affected by background contamination and/or heavy extinction were removed from further analysis.